sajjadGG/book-python/basics/function/lambda.rst

     # 16

 .. code-block:: python
-    :caption: :pep:`8` states: "Always use a def statement instead of an assignment statement that binds a lambda expression directly to an identifier".
+    :caption: :pep:`8` -- Style Guide for Python Code: "Always use a def statement instead of an assignment statement that binds a lambda expression directly to an identifier".

     # Correct:
     def f(x): return 2*x